 Our reckless driving lawyers fully comprehend the seriousness of your charge.
-We understand that you likely did not intend to endanger others with your driving, and that you are surprised and confused that your traffic stop resulted in a criminal charge that could lead to jail.
-We are experienced attorneys without countless hours before judges and juries.
-We are committed to protecting the rights of those facing criminal charges related to serious traffic violations.
-Our skilled Virginia reckless driving attorneys offer sound legal advice and solid defense to reckless driving charges.
+We understand that you likely did not intend to endanger others with your driving, and that you are surprised and confused that your traffic stop resulted in a criminal charge that could lead to jail time.
+We are experienced defense attorneys with countless hours before local judges and juries.
+We are committed to protecting the rights of those facing criminal charges for serious traffic violations in Virginia, and out skilled legal team stands ready to offer you sound advice and solid defense in your reckless driving case.

 How A Reckless Driving Attorney Can Help You

-Unlike with a typical traffic ticket, you cannot simply mail in your payment of a reckless driving fine.
-It is a criminal charge, and you face conviction and additional penalties beyond the fine.
+Unlike with a typical traffic ticket, you cannot simply mail in your payment for a reckless driving summons.
+It is a criminal charge, and you may face conviction and additional penalties beyond the fine.
 Regardless of the circumstances surrounding your case, you do not have to plead guilty.
 You have alternatives for avoiding conviction, and a skilled attorney can help.
-In fact, in some cases, if you are represented by an attorney, he or she may appear in court on your behalf, saving you the time and hassle of a court appearance, which is particularly useful if you are an out-of-state driver charged with reckless driving in Virginia.
+In some cases, if you are represented by an attorney, he or she may appear in court on your behalf, saving you the time and hassle of a court appearance, which is particularly useful if you are an out-of-state driver charged with reckless driving in Virginia.

 If you were just traveling through the Commonwealth of Virginia from a state that does not issue reckless driving tickets and arrests in the same manner, it may be difficult to understand or anticipate what type of charge you are facing or the penalties that you could be facing with a conviction.
 You will also need to face that charge in Virginia, so it is smart to hire a local Virginia reckless driving attorney who has experience dealing with this type of case and getting their clients positive results.
-Even though it often stems from a routine traffic stop, a reckless driving charge is nothing to take lightly.
+Our team includes a former Assistant Commonwealth’s Attorney, which gives us great insight into the ways that these cases are typically prosecuted.